-By reading this article, you can expand your knowledge about raspberries.
+By reading this article, you can expand your knowledge about every aspect of raspberries.
 You can use this information to choose the best types of raspberries for your recipes.
-If you want to plant raspberries, it can also help.
+If you want to plant raspberries, this article can also help.

 The Impressive Health Benefits Of Raspberries

 Perhaps I don’t need to say much about what raspberries are.
-This refreshing and delicious fruit with an R at the beginning of the name is so familiar to us.
+This refreshing and delicious fruit whose name starts with R is so familiar to us.

 However, not many people know about how they are beneficial to our health.
 In this section, I want to give you an overview of their great benefits to human health.

-First of all, raspberries have high antioxidant content, which can maintain healthy skin.
-In addition, it contains omega-3 fatty acid, a substance that can promote heart health and prevent stroke.
+First of all, raspberries have high antioxidant content, which can improve your skin health.
+In addition, they contain omega-3 fatty acid, a substance that can promote heart health and prevent stroke.

 This amazing fruit is also packed with plenty of other nutritions, such as fibers, vitamins, and minerals.
 They will boost your overall health.